 The per capita income in Huntersville in 2018 was $44,235, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $176,940 for a family of four.

-Huntersville is a somewhat ethnically-diverse town.
+Huntersville is a very ethnically-diverse town.
 The people who call Huntersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntersville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Huntersville include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Huntersville is English.
 Other important languages spoken here include Spanish and Other Asian languages.